 Paradise Resort, Gold Coast, QLD

-Even the busiest children are hard-pressed to exhaust all the fun on the menu here.
+In Paradise Resort even the busiest children are hard-pressed to exhaust all the fun on the menu.
 They’ll probably go for the water park first, with two aqua playgrounds (one for littlies), a paddling pool, lagoon pool and 9m-high slide.
-But then it might be tough choosing between the ice rink, rock climbing wall, laser tag, outdoor playground and kids club.
+But then it might be tough choosing between the ice rink, rock climbing wall, laser tag, outdoor playground, and kids club.

 There’s a variety of rooms, including family rooms that let everyone stay close but keep their space.
 Some even have brightly coloured bunk beds and Xbox.